Guiding Growth in Rural Hanover

 (Print copies of this document are available at the Howe Library and the Etna Library)

-* Pat Clinton relieved the committee members of some of the "dogwork" of organizing an on-going public concensus project, especially the job of telephone notification about committee meetings.
+- Pat Clinton relieved the committee members of some of the "dogwork" of organizing an ongoing public consensus project, especially the job of telephone notification about committee meetings.
 She did a great job!

 We thank you all!